Skip to main content

 Apple TV Plus focuses on high-quality shows with household names instead of the scattershot approach of some of its rivals.
 You'll find plenty of limited series starring A-listers and a small collection of original films.
 Jennifer Aniston (The Morning Show), Aaron Paul (Truth Be Told), and Hailee Steinfeld (Dickinson) formed part of Apple TV Plus' opening salvo, with visionaries such as JJ Abrams and M. Night Shyamalan two of the many directors who preferred Apple's approach.

 But compared to its contemporaries, Apple TV Plus struggles to draw attention.
 In a crowded marketplace, it’s destined to get lost in the background as far more eye-catching services stake their claim.
-That being said, there’s no better service if you prefer quality over quantity.
-And hey, Severance season 2 is on the way.
-Another good mark for Apple TV is it’s one of the services that still offers free trials, and many new Apple products also come with several months free.
+That being said, there's no better service if you prefer quality over quantity.
+Severance season 2 was a huge hit, and the streamer just debuted the hotly-anticipated Your Friends & Neighbors.
+Another good mark for Apple TV is that it's one of the services that still offers free trials, and many new Apple products also come with several months free.

 Read more: Find out about the Apple TV Plus prices and read our list of the best Apple TV Plus shows.